emberjs/rfcs/text/0814-stylelint.md

 ### Blueprint Changes

 In general, it is recommended that all blueprints provided by addons should satisfy the default linting configuration of a new Ember application.
-As such the blueprints provided by ember-cli, ember-source, and ember-data will be updated as needed to ensure that they satisfy these new linting rules requirements.
+As such, the blueprints provided by ember-cli will be updated as needed to ensure that they satisfy these new linting requirements.

 #### `package.json` scripts